EnsarDogan/EnsarDogan/README.md

 - 👋 Hi, I’m @EnsarDogan
-- 👀 I am working at FUGA as Frontend Developer Intern
+- 👀 I am working at FUGA as Frontend Developer
 - 📫 How to reach me: doganermansur@icloud.com

 <!---